teamdeliverease/DeliverEase/README.md

 firebase functions:config:get > .runtimeconfig.json
 ```

-Get the following files from team members
+Get the following files from team members and store them at the root of DeliverEase

 ```
 serviceAccountKey.json